 In the end, whatever method you choose, you shouldn’t wait around.
 Learning a second language is a huge advantage in the modern age.
 In a few years, speaking at least two language may be considered the norm.
 You wouldn’t want your child to be left behind, would you?

-Today’s children would therefore do very well to have three languages under their belts by the time they go off to college!
+Today’s children would, therefore, do very well to have three languages under their belts by the time they go to university!
 If they learn Spanish as soon as they can, they’ll acquire the language as a mother tongue rather than a foreign language.
-They’ll be able to dream about their own futures in Spanish!
+They’ll even be able to have dreams in Spanish, too!